gwtproject/gwt-site/src/main/markdown/articles/security_for_gwt_applications.md

 ```

 In the static HTML world, this is perfectly reasonable.
 After all, the server is not going to
-send the client to a web site that will leak the server's or user's data -- at least, not on
+send the client to a web site that will leak the server's or user's data &mdash; at least, not on
 purpose.
 Because this technique is legal in HTML, it's also legal in JavaScript, but there is an
 unintended consequence.
 If some evil JavaScript code gets injected into a good web page, it can
 construct `<img>` tags and add them to the page.